judge2005/EleksTubeIPS/README.md

 Remember that hostname in the config portal?
 Go to [elekstubeips.local](http://elekstubeips.local) (or *whateverhostnameyouentered*.local) and you will see this display.
 If the device you are on doesn't recognize *.local* hostnames, you will need the IP address that is displayed briefly when the clock connects to WiFi.

 You can set the clock display format using the clock menu.
-All changes are immediately reflected in the clock display:
+All changes are immediately reflected in the clock display.
+A key field here is the *Timezone Definition*, this sets the timezone and the DST rules.
+Follow the link on the GUI to find the right string for your location:

 ![Clock](docs/clock.jpg)